I think this is a feature, not a bug,

 Sugar-coated lies and the beating of our hearts

-Against their skeletal prisons amd the hitch of our breath
+Against their skeletal prisons and the hitch of our breath

 As we catch glimpses of one another across the ether.